 But is moving to the Kawarthas really right for you?

-Long time cottagers ourselves, that’s exactly what we did.
+As long time cottagers in the Kawartha Lakes ourselves, that’s exactly what we did.

 Our cottage on Balsam Lake is now our full time home.

-We traded a hectic city pace and traffic congestion for a slower and more fulfilling lifestyle.
+We traded a hectic city pace and traffic congestion for a slower and more relaxing lifestyle.

 As former city dwellers, we will share our opinion of the Kawartha Lakes and the surrounding area.

 Also be sure to check out the affordability of Homes for Sale.
-You’ll see that compared to purchasing a home or city condo, moving to the Kawarthas and buying a home here is still extremely affordable.
+You’ll see that when it comes to purchasign power, moving to the Kawarthas and buying a home or cottage here is a very affordable option.

-The good thing about the Kawartha Lakes and area is that it’s pretty big (geographically) and there are lots of places offering different lifestyles to choose from.
-The bad thing about the Kawarthas is that it’s pretty big and there are lots of places offering different lifestyles to choose from.
-We’ve written this article to help you figure out where to live if you decide that moving to cottage country is the right thing for you.
+The good thing about the Kawartha Lakes and area is that it’s pretty big (geographically) and there are lots of places offering different lifestyle options to choose from.
+The bad thing about the Kawarthas is that it’s pretty big and there are lots of places offering different lifestyle options to choose from.
+We’ve written this article to help you narrow down the best place for you, if you decide that moving to the Kawartha Lakes is the right thing for you.
+These are important considerations even if you plan to buy a cottage in the kawarthas.

 The main locations to consider are:

-Urban atmosphere, recreational facilities (indoor pool, tennis courts) shopping and restaurants.
+Urban atmosphere, recreational facilities (indoor pool, community centre, tennis courts) shopping and restaurants.

-Small town feel within an suburban environment.
-Mix of new and older neighbourhoods.
+Small town feel within an urban environment.
+A good mix of new and older neighbourhoods.

 Sir Sanford Fleming College campus is here.